holepunchto/hyperdrive/README.md

 Watch for changes in the drive.
 Set `name` to `/` to watch for _all_ changes, or specify the path to a folder to watch for.

+Note that currently watching will not notify you of changes in mounts.
+You will need to listen on all the mounted drives manually.

 ### Hyperdrive Mounting
 Hyperdrive supports "mounting" other Hyperdrives at paths within a parent drive.
 This means that if your friend has a photo album drive, you can nest their drive within your own by calling `myDrive.mount('photos/my-friends-album', <my-friends-album-key>)`.